Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \subsubsection{Spatial Attention}

-Different from channel attention that mainly generates channel-wise attention scores, spatial attention focuses on generating attention scores from spatial patches of the feature maps rather than the channels.
-However, the sequence of operations to generate the attentions are similar. \\
+Unlike channel attention, which mainly generates channel-wise attention scores, spatial attention focuses on generating attention scores from spatial patches of the feature maps rather than the channels.
+However, the sequence of operations to generate attention is similar.

 \textbf{Spatial Attention in CBAM} uses the inter-spatial feature relationships to complement the channel attention~\cite{woo2018cbam}.
 The spatial attention focuses on an informative part and is computed by applying average pooling and max pooling channel-wise, followed by concatenating both to obtain a single feature descriptor.
 Furthermore, a convolution layer on the concatenated feature descriptor is applied to generate a spatial attention map that encodes to emphasize or suppress.
-The feature map channel information is aggregated via average-pooled features and max-pooled features and then concatenated and convolved to generate a 2D spatial attention map.
+The feature map channel information is aggregated via average-pooled and max-pooled features and then concatenated and convolved to generate a 2D spatial attention map.
 The overall process is shown in Figure~\ref{fig:spatial}(a) and computed as

 where $Conv_{7\times 7}$ denotes a convolution operation with the 7 $\times$ 7 kernel size and $\sigma$ represents the sigmoid function.